genelet/godbi/README.md

     ]
 }
 ```
-Parsing it will result in the `map[string][]*Page` data structure.
-In godbi, we build up such kind of relationship once in JSON and let the package to run for us.
+Parsing it will result in `map[string][]*Page`.

+In *godbi*, we build up this kind of relationship once in JSON and let the package to run for us.
 In case of any change in the business logic, we can modify the JSON file, which is much cleaner and easier to do than other tools like ORM.

-Now let's go to `Schema` for the usagage of `Nextpages`.

 <br /><br />
 ### 3.4 Type `Schema`